-City Council approval is requested to approve the purchase of a replacement fire engine with South Coast Fire Equipment, Inc. and an ambulance with Braun Northwest, Inc., and to authorize the City Manager to enter into any and all documents and to complete any financial transactions necessary to finance the purchase of both the fire engine and ambulance in order to enhance public safety and emergency response.
+City Council approval is requested for the purchase of a replacement fire engine with South Coast Fire Equipment, Inc. and an ambulance with Braun Northwest, Inc., and to authorize the City Manager to enter into any and all documents necessary to finance the purchase of both the fire engine and ambulance in order to enhance public safety and emergency response.